Frequently asked questions

-Yes and no. We are the registered agent in the state Delaware for companies that are built on our platform.
+Capbase is the registered agent in the state of Delaware for companies that are built on our platform.
 This means that we have a physical presence on your behalf in Delaware to receive mail and make state filings on your behalf.
-So long as a customer is on our platform, they will not require any additional services (and suffer ongoing fees) that meet the registered agent requirements.
+So long as a customer is on our platform, they will not require any additional services (and suffer ongoing fees) to meet the registered agent requirements.

-If you use another service to incorporate your company, you will have to pay an annual fee to keep your company compliant by having a registered agent to receive mail on your behalf in Delaware.
+Alternatively, if you use a lawyer or another service to incorporate your company, you will be required to pay an annual fee to maintain compliance by having a registered agent in Delaware to accept mail on your behalf.

 Unfortunately, we do not facilitate incorporation in any other state; however, there is a good reason for this: